If you are like most inside sales managers, handling the day-to-day operations and achieving your goals is a battle.

 Standard scripts for widespread distribution to sales reps have been underrated by many inside sales professionals.

-Many companies allow sales reps to make up their sales pitch on-the-fly.
+Many companies allow sales reps to make up their sales pitch on the fly.
 You can duplicate the success of your top performers by letting all sales reps use their expert sales skills in a successful script that has proven responses to overcome objections.

 For example, VanillaSoft’s logical branch scripting provides all sales reps with the right thing to say at the right time to close the sale.